Royston Brooks: Engineering career

 After graduation, Brooks embarked on his engineering career and he was qualified as a member of the Institution of Electrical Engineers and a member of the Institution of Plant Engineers.
 Later on, he was qualified as a chartered engineer and was elected a Fellow of the Institution of Electrical Engineers.
 Upon the amalgamation of the Institution of Electrical Engineers and the Institution of Incorporated Engineers as the Institution of Engineering and Technology in 2006, he was transferred to the new institution to become a fellow.
 Over the years, he had published a few articles in the relevant academic publications.

-As an engineer, his career was mainly associated with the China Light and Power Company (CLP) in Hong Kong.
+As an engineer, his career was largely associated with China Light and Power Company (CLP) in Hong Kong.
 In the early 1970s, he was a projects engineer at CLP.
 A few years later, he became the chief projects engineer of the engineering projects department.
 By the mid-1980s, he had been further promoted to become the divisional manager of engineering of the engineering division, a post he held until he left CLP in 1988.
 During his time with CLP, he was responsible for a number of major capital projects, which included the Castle Peak Power Station, the Tsing Yi "B" Power Station and the CLP System Control Centre in Tai Po, etc. While in Hong Kong, he also became a Member of the Hong Kong Institution of Engineers (MHKIE) and was later elected a Fellow (FHKIE).